Behavioural Science, Behavioral Economics, or Are We Bad at Taking Our Own Advice? (Or how we fought momentum and built intuitive engagement)

 We must cast off the burden of an ineffective past and use the tools of our field to define our field.
 But with what?

 Engagement is well understood, widely used, and not owned or associated exclusively with any other field.
 The term engagement lives everywhere we work, is a commonly used measure of our impact, and is immediately recognizable to our customers, stakeholders, and leaders in the areas we influence.
 If a business or government needs to improve engagement anywhere within their influence, it is a calling card.
 We must create and maintain engagement to realize the results we design.
-Engagement creates a natural call to action to those who need our expertise.
+Seeking engagement creates a natural call to action to those who need our expertise.

 Collectively, we help customers make more informed purchases, support employees in finding joy and purpose in their work, allow teams and executives to shape more effective strategies, improve the intuitiveness of digital interactions, create connections and confidence in products and brands, increase adoption of life-saving technologies, drive critical improvements in blood, tissue, and organ donation, and make access to services more intuitive for underserved communities.
 We do all this, and more, by creating engagement.